wouterman/tooling/README.md

 start_mounted.sh will create a directory called 'volumes' which will contain a separate directory for each container.
 These directories will be mounted inside of the container and will hold all the container's data.

-The 'start_hosted' version will make use of named volumes instead.
+The `start_hosted` version will make use of named volumes instead.

 **This is the recommended approach!
 To make mounted volumes work I had to take some liberties with security.
-So is the entire volumes directory and all of its sub-directories read- and writable by *any* user.**
+So is the entire volumes directory and all of its sub-directories are read- and writable by *any* user.**

 The following containers will be set up:
 * [Nginx](https://hub.docker.com/_/nginx)